 FREN 0220.
 Reading French in the Arts and Sciences.

 Designed to develop the reading competence in French for graduate students (or advanced undergraduates with permission of the instructor).
 Fundamentals of grammar and syntax are emphasized as well as reading skills in the fields of individual students.
 Successful completion should satisfy the foreign language requirement for graduate students in other departments.
 (Consult the relevant department.)
 No prerequisites.
 Not for graduate-level credit.

 FREN 0300.
 Intermediate French I.

 A semi-intensive elementary review with emphasis on all four skills (listening, speaking, reading and writing).
 Class activities include drills, small group activities, and skits.
-Class materials include an audio CD, videos, a French film, short stories, and various other authentic documents.
+Class materials include videos, a French film, short stories, and various other authentic documents.
 Prerequisite: FREN 0200 or placement (Previous experience with French is required to take this class).
-Four meetings per week plus a 50-minute conversation section with TAs.
+Four meetings per week, plus a 50-minute conversation section with TAs.